iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

    * - :math:`t`
      - identifies the period.

 The resource variables are energy flow variables and represent the annual rate of extraction of resource :math:`r`.
 If several grades are defined, one variable per grade is generated (identifier :math:`g` in position 4).
-Supply elasticities can be defined for resource extraction as described in section 9.11; in this case one variable per elasticity class (identifier :math:`p` in position 5) is generated.

 3.2 	Constraints
 ----